Jeffersoncharlles/MemoryGame/README.md

 # MemoryGame
-Memory game  with game you are decoration cards iguals
+Memory game  with game you are decoration cards igual